oslabs-beta/nuQLeus/README.md

 ## Description

-NuQLeus is a lightweight, self-contained, GraphQL endpoint testing GUI that extracts resolver-level tracing performance metrics from GraphQL queries and mutations and allows an enduser to easily identify specific resolvers that are having a detrimental impact on application performance.
+NuQLeus is a lightweight, self-contained, GraphQL endpoint testing GUI that extracts resolver-level tracing performance metrics from GraphQL queries and mutations and allows an end user to easily identify specific resolvers that are having a detrimental impact on application performance.

 <br>